BANK BRANDING MARKET STUDY

 A fresh look at bank branding and the bank market

-Since this the existing banking category market study was conducted A bit ago, the landscape has changed.
-Yet it has also has remained exactly the same.
+Since the existing banking category market study was conducted some time ago, the landscape has consolidated into conglomerates gobbling up other conglomerates.

 Bank branding table stakes don’t create preference